Academic and Career Coaching

 I received a BA in Art History from UC Santa Cruz and then took a detour into the museum world and non-profit sector.
 Returning to school, I received an MA in Art History from UCLA and then transferred to the Comparative Literature program where I received a second MA, advanced to candidacy, and began work on a dissertation before deciding to leave the academy altogether.
 I'm currently a Program Manager at Google working on various internal and external educational initiatives.

-COVID-19 Update: I offer sliding scale and financial hardship discounts where needed.
-If you need career advice, resume prep assistance, or have questions about a career change, but are also confronting financial challenges, please don't hesitate to reach out and ask about rate reductions.
+I offer sliding scale and financial hardship discounts where needed.
+If you are confronting financial challenges, please don't hesitate to reach out and ask about rate reductions.

 Know you need a change but don't know where to start?
 Whether you are a grad student considering quitting grad school, a newly minted PhD on the job market, a tenured faculty member considering a career change, or a non-academic curious about moving into a new industry or role, I can help.
 I will work with you to better understand your options, to kickstart your job search, to identify your own strengths and skills, and to understand how best to market them.